How do I know my baby is full when breastfeeding?

 Have a good look at those things so that you can boost your knowledge and your confidence in this area.

-So hopefully, the next time you ask yourself “how do I know my baby is full when breastfeeding?”, you’ll know to look out for these three reliable signs.
+So hopefully, the next time you ask yourself, “how do I know my baby is full when breastfeeding?”, you’ll know to look out for these three sure signs.

 Review dates, references & further resources